 FOUNDER + PRINCIPAL DESIGNER

 Holly is a graduate of the New York Institute of Art and Design and holds the Residential Interior Design Qualifying Certification through the Designer Society of America.
-Originally from the East Coast, she is now based in Arizona, where her work is influenced by travel, fashion, time outdoors, and an appreciation for spaces designed to be lived in and enjoyed.
+Originally from the East Coast, she is now based in Arizona, where her work is influenced by travel, fashion, and an appreciation for spaces designed to be lived in and enjoyed.

 LIFE’S TOO SHORT TO LIVE IN A HOME THAT DOESN’T MAKE YOU FEEL SOMETHING.